 Entrepreneurial thinking is something that is developed, it is taking an idea, and purifying it so that it can achieve the outcome we first envisioned it would.
-Here are some questions to answer that will help you identify what you could do to enhance your life, your earning capacity and your fulfillment from what you do everyday.
+Here are some questions to answer that will help you identify what you could do to enhance your life, your earning capacity and your fulfilment from what you do every day.

 The Hard Hitting Questions…

 - What do you really love to do, something that you are passionate about?

 - Write down your ideas, there can be as many as you have, none are crazy enough to not be considered.